iesl/softmax_CPR_recommend/README.md

 You can change the variables (param_arr, model, and model_name) in the script to switch between GRU4Rec and SASRec, and change the config (model_config and model_config_name) to switch the softmax alternatives

 ## RecoBole Support
-If you encounter questions about Recbole, check the readme of recbole: README_RECBOLE_EN.md
+If you encounter questions about Recbole, check the readme of recbole: README_RECBOLE_EN.md (English) or README_RECBOLE_CN.md (Chinese)